-In the reception class your child will learn to understand and speak basic Danish so that your child will have the sufficient language skills and be ready to attend an ordinary class in a public school.
+In the reception class, your child will learn to understand and speak basic Danish so that your child will have sufficient language skills and be ready to attend an ordinary class in a public school.

 The reception classes do not only teach Danish, but also the curriculum which corresponds to your child’s grade level.
 The duration of a school day in a reception class corresponds to the duration of a school day in an ordinary public Danish school according to grade.

 The reception classes are part of the public school system in Denmark and are therefore free of charge.
 Your child can attend a reception class from the age of 6 to the age of 17.

 There are fewer children in the reception classes compared to the regular classes.
 Therefore, the teacher has more time for each individual pupil.